arisensdk/api/README.md

 # Eos API

-Application programming interface to EOS blockchain nodes.
+Application programming interface to ARISEN blockchain nodes.
 This is for read-only API calls.
 If you need to sign transactions use [arisensdk](https://github.com/eosio/arisensdk) instead.